Home School Hub

-RTÉ's Home School Hub, or simply Home School Hub, and its companion show Home School Extra, was an educational television programme which was created in response to the closure of all schools during the COVID-19 pandemic in the Republic of Ireland in 2020.
+RTÉ's Home School Hub, or simply Home School Hub, and its companion show Home School Extra, was an educational television programme which was created in response to the closure of all schools during the COVID-19 pandemic in Ireland in 2020.
 Announced on 21 March, it began broadcasting on RTÉ2 on 30 March, aimed at children attending 1st–6th class of primary school (i.e. roughly 6/7–12/13 years of age).
 The first series ended on 19 June.
 A new series After School Hub began on 11 October, broadcasting in the afternoon to cater for children whose parents are working from home.
 The series finished on 19 March 2021.

 Format

 The hour-long main show, broadcast Monday-Friday at 11am, typically consisted of three lessons, one from each of the main presenters, (qualified teachers Múinteoirs Clíona, Ray and John).
 As is standard for primary school education in Ireland, the teachers gave their lessons bilingually through English and Irish.
 In place of commercial breaks, the programme has smaller inserts from RTÉ-produced/commissioned educational programmes such as The Body Brothers, I'm an Animal, Pink Kong Studios' Urban Tails and Colm Tobin's Brain Freeze.
 Comic book artist Will Sliney also presents short drawing lessons in the "We Will Draw" segment.

 A 15-minute-long compilation of material submitted by viewers relating to the content of recent shows, Home School Extra, narrated by Múinteoir Ray, was shown after the main show, and repeated at 4.15pm.

 Irish Sign Language signed version of a previous main show has broadcast at 1pm from April to July.